beaubreedlove/FantasyFootball/rules.md

         1. Teams may not keep any combination of players who's total draft round costs exceed 15.
             1. Examples
                 1. Keeping players who cost a 10th and 5th round pick totals 15.
 This is allowed.
-                1. Keeping playeers who cost a 12th, 3rd, and 1st round pick totals 16.
+                1. Keeping players who cost a 12th, 3rd, and 1st round pick totals 16.
 This is not allowed.
         1. If you choose to keep multiple players who cost the same draft round, you may pay a lesser draft round.
             1. Such changes do not reduce the cost of keeping a player for the sake of determining whether the total costs exceed 15.
             1. Such changes do affect the round that a player costs to keep next year and could result in making the player unkeepable next year if a 1st round pick is sacrificed  year.